 How to Get There: Take the train to Times Square and walk west.
 The activities start at Pier 76.

 For the truly adventurous, try canoeing down the famous Gowanus Canal.
 Part paddling adventure and part eco-tour, this trip offers an up-close-and personal understanding of the history of the Gowanus and the current and future efforts being made to restore the waterway to health.
 Alternatively, head to the open water of the NYC Harbor with the Red Hook Boaters and circumnavigate Governors Island by kayak.
 This event is ideal for the foodie adventurer as the trip stops on Governors Island for oysters before heading back to the beach in Red Hook for wine and cheese.
 Proceeds from both trips support non-profit work in the area.
 Pro tip: the Governors Island paddle fills up every year so snag your spot while you can.

 How to Get there: Take the B57 from Downtown Brooklyn to Red Hook Terminal.

 Throughout the week OutdoorFest offers various skills training after work.
-The “Outdoor Academy” is taught by the guides from Destination Backcountry and include everything from how to plan your first backcountry trip to survival skills.
-While these trainings mostly happen indoors, they’re designed to provide the skills and know-how for a safe and adventurous summer outside.
+The “Outdoor Academy” is taught by the guides from Destination Backcountry and include everything from how to use a map & compass ($15) to a talk on survival skills (free).
+The trainings are designed to provide the skills and know-how for a safe and adventurous summer outside.

 How to get there: These trainings take place at Columbia Sportswear’s Meatpacking location (A, L to 14th Street) and Prospect Park (F, G to 15th Street)

-For the full schedule of over 30 events in the five boroughs head to https://schedule.outdoorfest.com/. offMetro is owned by OutdoorFest LLC and shares an editorial staff.
+For the full schedule of over 20 events in the five boroughs head to outdoorfest.com/schedule. offMetro is owned by OutdoorFest LLC and shares an editorial staff.